 - Pick a toothbrush that’s the right size for your mouth.

 - Avoid hard bristles that can irritate your gums.
 The ADA recommends soft-bristle brushes.
-Also, look for brushes with multi-level or angled bristles.
-One study found this type of bristle to be more effects than flat, one-level bristles.
+Also, look for brushes with multi-level or angled bristles. found this type of bristle to be more effects than flat, one-level bristles.

 - Use a fluoride toothpaste.